tuhamworld/react-fam/src/utils/readme.md

 ## This is helper functions

-For formatting data., abbrevating date, etc.
+For formatting data, abbreviating date, agregate links, etc